-- How will Vermont determine the need for DCF involvement? - Which substances and under which conditions are DCF reports required? - How do we handle use of marijuana during pregnancy? - Who is responsible for developing the "Plan of Safe Care"? - What information should be in the "Plan of Safe Care"? - Who should have it and where should it reside? - How can we continue to attract pregnant opioid-dependent women into treatment while following CARA/CAPTA?
+- When will DCF reports be required? - Which substances? - When during pregnancy? - What information should be included in the Vermont Plan of Safe Care? - Who is responsible for developing the VT POSC? - Who should receive a copy of the VT POSC and where should it reside? - How will data be collected for reporting to the Children's Bureau? - How can we continue to attract pregnant people with opioid use disorder into treatment while following CARA/CAPTA?